-While not as frequently as wills, trusts are subject to challenge for improper execution, lack of capacity, forgery, undue influence, fraud, and duress.
+While not as frequently as wills, trusts are also subject to challenge for improper execution, lack of capacity, undue influence, fraud, duress, and forgery.

-All too frequently lawyers and commentators say that the way to avoid a will contest is to use a trust rather than a will.
-While that may be technically true, in reality it only substitutes a trust contest for a will contest.
+Lawyers often say that drafting a trust is a good way to avoid a will contest.
+While that may be technically true, the reality is that it only substitutes a trust contest for a will contest.

-If a person lacks the capacity to execute a will, they probably lack the capacity to execute a trust.
-And thus the trust is invalid.
-Similarly, if someone has been unduly influenced to write a will, they could also be unduly influenced to write a trust.
+If a person lacks the cognitive capacity to sign a will, then they probably lack the cognitive capacity to create a trust.
+In either scenario, the document is invalid.
+Similarly, if someone can be unduly influenced to sign a will, they can also be unduly influenced to create a trust.

-Ikard Law PC is regularly involved in defending and contesting the validity of trusts.
+At Ikard Law PC, we defend and contest the validity of trusts.